promaafia/API-Application-Programming-Interface/README.md

 - Speed
 - Scalability

-# The APIs Fueling Your BigCommerce Site
+# The APIs Fueling Your Big Commerce Site

 BigCommerce offers a scope of APIs, beneath are a few instances of our Catalog API, Login API, and Cart API that assist with driving your BigCommerce store.